craiginit/level-agreement/README.md

 ## Authors and Acknowledgment

-This tool is maintained by Craig.
+This tool is maintained by Craig Munthali.
 I appreciate the contributions of all our contributors (chevy, Diego).

 ## License